Paul Francis Leibold

-Paul Francis Leibold (December 22, 1914 – June 1, 1972) was an American prelate of the Roman Catholic Church.
-He served as archbishop of the Archdiocese of Cincinnati in Ohio from 1969 until his death in 1972.

-Leibold previously served as bishop of the Diocese of Evansville in Indiana from 1966 to 1969 and as an auxiliary bishop of Cincinnati from 1958 to 1966.
+Paul Francis Leibold (December 22, 1914 – June 1, 1972) was an American Catholic prelate who served as Archbishop of Cincinnati from 1969 until his death in 1972.
+He previously served as Bishop of Evansville from 1966 to 1969 and as an Auxiliary Bishop of Cincinnati from 1958 to 1966.

 Biography

 Early life

 Paul Leibold was born on December 22, 1914, in Dayton, Ohio, to Frank and Philomena (née Kirchner) Leibold.
 He attended Holy Trinity primary school and Chaminade High School, both in Dayton.
 Leibold then spent two years of college at the University of Dayton.
 After deciding to enter the priesthood, he entered Saint Gregory Seminary, then finished his preparation at Mount St. Mary's Seminary in Cincinnati, Ohio.

 Priesthood

 Leibold was ordained a priest for the Archdiocese of Cincinnati on May 18, 1940, by Archbishop John T. McNicholas in Cincinnati.
 He served as pastor of St. Louis Parish in Cincinnati, and assistant chancellor and chancellor for the archdiocese.

 In the late 1950s, Leibold became the spiritual advisor for Mildred Ephrem Neuzil, a nun from Our Lady of the Nativity Convent in New Riegel, Ohio.
 Between 1956 and 1959, Neuzil reported that Mary, mother of Jesus, had appeared to her on several occasions and proclaimed herself as the "Lady of America".
 According to Neuzil, the apparitions gave her a message calling for Americans to return to purity.
 Leibold gave his approval for private devotion to Our Lady and allowed the striking of a medal to honor her.